A320 North of Woking improvements

 In spring 2022 Surrey County Council submitted the Compulsory Purchase Order and Side Roads Order for this scheme to the Department for Transport.
 More information and the full documents included in these orders can be viewed on our scheme website at A320 North of Woking Compulsory Purchase Order and Side Roads Order.

-The objection period for the Compulsory Purchase (CPO) and Side Roads Orders has now ended.
+The objection period for the Compulsory Purchase Order (CPO) and Side Roads Orders has now ended.
 An inquiry will be held in autumn 2022 where the Department for Transport will consider the evidence presented by Surrey County Council alongside any objections received, and make a recommendation to the Secretary of State on whether the Orders should be confirmed.
-Further details on the inquiry, and supporting evidence being presented by the council, can be viewed on our scheme website at A320 North of Woking CPO Inquiry.
+Further details on the inquiry, and supporting evidence being presented by the council, can be viewed on our scheme website at A320 North of Woking Compulsory Purchase Order inquiry.

 Ottershaw roundabout consultation

-To comment on the planning consultation, search the Surrey County Council online planning register using reference number 'SCC Ref 2021/0185' or email mwcd@surreycc.gov.uk.
+To comment on the planning consultation, search the Surrey County Council online planning register using reference number 'SCC reference 2021/0185' or email mwcd@surreycc.gov.uk.

 Frequently asked questions